-Design MSE walls in accordance with the plans, AASHTO LRFD Bridge Design Specifications and any NCDOT restrictions for the chosen MSE wall system unless otherwise required.
-Design MSE walls for seismic if walls are located in seismic zone 2 based on Figure 2-1 of the Structure Design Manual.
-Use a uniform reinforcement length throughout the wall height of at least 0.7H with H as defined for the embedment requirements in this provision or 6 ft, whichever is greater, unless shown otherwise in the plans.
-Extend the reinforced zone at least 6" beyond end of reinforcement.
-Do not locate drains, the reinforced zone or leveling pads outside right-of-way or easement limits.
+Design precast gravity walls in accordance with the plans and Article 11.11 of the AASHTO LRFD Bridge Design Specifications unless otherwise required.
+Design precast gravity walls for seismic if walls are located in seismic zone 2 based on Figure 2-1 of the Structure Design Manual.
+Design precast gravity walls for the wall batter required by the PRW Unit Vendor and clearances shown in the plans.
+Do not locate PRW units or footings outside right-of-way or easement limits.